joakim-brannstrom/dextool/plugin/mutate/README.md

 * 🐇 Allows multiple instances to be [run in parallel](README_parallel.md).
 * 🐇 Can reuse previous results when a subset of the SUT changes by only testing those changes (files for now).
 * 🐇 Can automatically [rerun the mutations that previously survived](#re-test-alive) when new tests are added to the test suite.
 * 🐇 Does automatic handling of infinite loops (timeout).
 * 🐇 Uses coverage information to only test mutants in functions/methods covered by the test suite.
+* 🐇 Uses [mutant schemata](doc/design/notes/schemata.md) to compile and link
+  once per SUT, rather than once per mutant.
 * 🔨 Works with all C/C++ versions.
 * 🔨 Works with C++ templates.
 * 🔨 Integrates without modifications to the projects build system.